googleapis/google-cloud-dotnet/NEWAPI.md

 git commit -a -m "Add Google.Cloud.Dialogflow.Cx.V3 to the API catalog"
 ```

+**Note:** If you're using the Dockerfile described in
+[ENVIRONMENT.md](ENVIRONMENT.md), please read the notes there around
+commiting to git "inside" vs "outside" the container.

 Step 5: Generate and build the source code and projects
 -------------------------------------------------------